Samreay/Samreay/_posts/reviews/2022-01-07-brightest_shadow.md

 layout: review_post
 title:  "A Review of Sarah Lin's The Brightest Shadow - great subversion of a genre trope."
 short_title: "Sarah Lin's The Brightest Shadow"
-desc: "The Chosen One trope is delightfully flipped on its head."
+desc: "Epic fantasy with some progression.
+The Chosen One trope is delightfully flipped on its head."
 long_desc: "A huge book covering multiple perspectives exploring the coming of the Hero.
 Kill the Hero, and another arises.
 Great premise, slower-paced read."
 date: 2022-01-07
 categories: [reviews]